heptarch/heptarch.github.io/drafts/rbl2.md

 ---

-**May 19, 2024.** *Solving hard technical problems via fundamental research necessitates a delicate balance of freedom and focus.
+**May 19, 2024.** *Solving hard technical problems via fundamental research requires a delicate balance of freedom and focus.
 I ponder how to establish and maintain this balance in a startup environment.*

 <div style="background-color: #212433 ; padding: 30px; margin: 20px; border: 0px solid